My imagination marries embodied intelligence with conceptual abstractions.

 Scan society.
 Find the fundamental wounds.
 Build

-human-computer systems to gather data, intercept information flows, propose
+human-computer systems to gather data, intercept work/experience flows, propose

 new actions based on batch and streaming data analysis, and iterate until the

 “water” runs clean.
-Machine learning is a critical component of the vision I hold,
+Machine learning is a critical part of the vision I hold,

 but for most ventures I’d say that is not the bottleneck.
 Scalable infrastructure,

-strong data engineering, and empowered developer culture are typically the priorities.
+strong data engineering, and empowered developer culture are typically the forces

 with all other aspects of the system serving it.